Meghan Markle And Prince Harry’s Love Story Movie Adaptation: Lifetime Casts Title Roles In ‘A Royal Romance’

 — Abka Fitz-Henley (@AbkaFitzHenley) February 5, 2018

-Aside from their looks, Fitz-Henley and Markle shares the same biracial background and experiences, making Lifetime’s decision to cast her for the role of the Suits actress very intriguing.
+Aside from their looks, Fitz-Henley and Markle share the same biracial background and experiences, making Lifetime’s decision to cast her for the role of the Suits actress very intriguing.

 .@ParisaFH to star in Lifetime's Meghan Markle and Prince Harry movie https://t.co/w3iFupYrTO pic.twitter.com/9f8gXmckK2